The Good Judgment Project: Media coverage

 GJP has repeatedly been discussed in The Economist.
 GJP has also been covered in The New York Times, The Washington Post, and Co.Exist.
 NPR aired a segment on The Good Judgment Project by the title "So You Think You're Smarter Than a CIA Agent", on April 2, 2014.
 The Financial Times published an article on the GJP on September 5, 2014.
 Washingtonian published an article that mentioned the GJP on January 8, 2015.
 The BBC and The Washington Post published articles on the GJP respectively on January 20, 21, and 29, 2015.

 The Almanac of Menlo Park published a story on the GJP on January 29, 2015.
 An article on the GJP appeared on the portal of the Philadelphia Inquirer, Philly.com, on February 4, 2015.
 The book Wiser: Getting Beyond Groupthink to Make Groups Smarter has a section detailing the involvement of the GJP in the tournament run by IARPA.
 Psychology Today published online a short article summarizing the paper by Mellers, et al., that wraps up the main findings of the GJP.

-The project spawned a 2015 book by Tetlock and coauthored by Dan Gardner, Superforecasting - The Art and Science of Prediction, that divulges the main findings of the research conducted with the data from the GJP.
+The project spawned a 2015 book by Tetlock and coauthored by Dan Gardner, Superforecasting - The Art and Science of Prediction, which divulges the main findings of the research conducted with the data from the GJP.
 Co-author Gardner had already published a book in 2010, that quoted previous research by Tetlock that seeded the GJP effort.
 A book review in the September 26, 2015, print edition of the Economist discusses the main concepts.
 A Wall Street Journal article depicts it as: "The most important book on decision making since Daniel Kahneman’s Thinking, Fast and Slow."
-The Harvard Business Review paired it to the book How Not to Be Wrong: The Power of Mathematical Thinking by Jordan Ellenberg.
+The Harvard Business Review paired it with the book How Not to Be Wrong: The Power of Mathematical Thinking by Jordan Ellenberg.

 On September 30, 2015, NPR aired an episode of the Colin McEnroe Show centering on the GJP and the book Superforecasting; guests on the show were Tetlock, IARPA Director Jason Matheny, and superforecaster Elaine Rich.